bhklab/pkg_scripts/README.md

 # Package Scripts

-A version controller directory to store scripts related to various GitHub repos for R and Python packages.
+A version controlled directory to store scripts related to various GitHub repos for R and Python packages.

 ## Usage